 The Company entered into a license agreement (the "St. Jude Agreement"), dated January 27, 2020, with St. Jude Children's Research Hospital ("St. Jude").
 Under the terms of the St. Jude Agreement, the Company holds an exclusive, worldwide license to certain specified patent rights and biological materials relating to the use of live attenuated streptococcus pneumoniae and practice processes that are covered by the licensed patent rights and biological materials for the purpose of developing and commercializing a vaccine product candidate for streptococcus pneumoniae.
 The St. Jude Agreement will expire upon the expiration of the last valid claim contained in the licensed patent rights, unless terminated earlier.
 The Company is obligated to use commercially reasonable efforts to develop and commercialize the licensed product(s).
-The milestones include the following events: (i) complete IND enabling study; (ii) initiate animal toxicology study; (iii) file IND; (iv) complete Phase I Clinical Trial; (v) commence Phase II Clinical Trial; and, (vii) regulatory approval, U.S. or foreign equivalent.
+The milestones include the following events: (i) complete IND enabling study; (ii) initiate animal toxicology study; (iii) file IND; (iv) complete Phase I Clinical Trial; (v) commence Phase II Clinical Trial; (vi) commence Phase III Clinical Trial; and, (vii) regulatory approval, U.S. or foreign equivalent.
 If the Company fails to achieve the development milestones contained in the St. Jude Agreement, and if the Company and St. Jude fail to agree upon a mutually satisfactory revised timeline, St. Jude will have the right to terminate the St. Jude Agreement.
 Either party may terminate the St. Jude Agreement in the event the other party (a) files or has filed against it a petition under the Bankruptcy Act (among other things) or (b) fails to perform or otherwise breaches its obligations under the St. Jude Agreement, and has not cured such failure or breach within sixty (60) days.
 The Company may terminate for any reason on thirty (30) days written notice.
-On May 11, 2022, the Company entered into an amendment to the St. Jude Agreement, whereby the royalty terms, milestones payments and licensing fees were amended.
-See Note 11 for more information on this amendment.
+On May 11, 2022, the Company entered into an amendment to the St. Jude Agreement, whereby the royalty terms, milestone payments and licensing fees were amended, and a revised development milestone timeline was agreed to.
+See Note 7 for mor

-For the three months ended March 31, 2022, the Company recognized approximately \$3,000 for intellectual property licenses, which is recorded as research and development expenses.
-For the three months ended March 31, 2021, the Company did not incur any licensing fee payments for intellectual property licenses.
+For the three and six months ended June 30, 2022, the Company recognized approximately \$8,000 and \$10,000, respectively, for intellectual property licenses, which is recorded as research and development expenses.
+For the three and six months ended June 30, 2021, the Company recognized \$10,000 for intellectual property licenses, which is recorded as research and development expenses.
 See Note 7 for additional information on the milestone payments as well as royalty obligations required under the St. Jude Agreement.